E. R. (Ross) Crain,

 Taught more than 2500

 students in open and in-house seminars on a variety of

 narrated self-study courses covering basic and advanced

-Completed nearly 700 petrophysical analysis projects,
+Completed more than 700 petrophysical analysis projects,

 from 40 countries, ranging in size from the Burgan Field